kvarak/dnd/docs/_Classes/cleric.md

 | 17th | Vault Jump |

-### Bonus Proficiencies
+### Bonus Skills
 A balanced scale must estimate value quickly and accurately, particularly when in a dangerous environment such as an underground tomb.
-When you select this domain at 1st level, you have proficiency with appraising and comparing values of objects, and you always have advantage on such checks
+If you have the prerequisite (*Investigation*), the *Appraisal* skill has cost 0 for you.

 Also, getting permission to enter treasure-laden ruins sometimes requires talking to the right people and handing around a few coins for bribes, “finder’s fees,” and so on.
-You learn which palms to grease and what promises to make, and may add your proficiency bonus on such checks.
+You learn which palms to grease and what promises to make.
+If you have the prerequisite (*Speechcraft*), the *Mercantilism* skill has cost 0 for you.

 Your proficiency bonus is doubled when you offer an appropriate bribe (minimum 10 gp × the level of the recipient) during the interaction, as well as on Charisma checks made to compel a bound creature to perform a service when using the *planar binding* (and similar) spell.

 ### Bypass Ward
 Ancient ruins often contain locked and sometimes warded doors which needs to be passed.
-Also at 1st level, you gain proficiency with Thieves’ tools.
+Add *Burglary* to your class skills and gain 1 skill point to spend on it.

 By expending a 1st level spell slot, you can temporarily suppress a magic ward on a door for 1 minute, including both magical locks and trap glyphs.

 ### Channel: Bottomless Bag
-Starting at 2nd level, you can use Channel Divinity to temporarily turn any ordinary container into a bag of holding.
+You can Channel Divinity to temporarily turn any ordinary container into a bag of holding.

 As an ***action***, you turn any ordinary sack, backpack, or other container into a bag of holding.
 The container remains a bag of holding for 1 hour per cleric level; after the duration expires, the container resumes its normal properties, and any items too large to fit within its true dimensions immediately and harmlessly fall out of the opening.
 Unlike a permanent bag of holding, the bag created by this ability cannot be overloaded or ruptured, nor does it have any special interaction with other kinds of extradimensional spaces.

 ### Channel: Access the Vault
-Starting at 6th level, you can use Channel Divinity to access the First Vault, Abadar’s planar repository for perfect versions of every item ever made.
+You can Channel Divinity to access the First Vault, Abadar’s planar repository for perfect versions of every item ever made.

 You can summon a copy of any one nonmagical item as long as its market price is equal to or less than 500 gp per cleric level and its volume is less than 1 cubic foot per cleric level.
 The item remains for 1 minute per cleric level, after which it returns to the Vault.